-Documentary filmmaker Alex Gibney has made enemies: he’s turned over rocks in the rubble of Enron, within the complicated legacy of Steve Jobs, and on whatever bridge is marketed to members in the Church of Scientology during his prolific career.
-I remember watching him be aggressively filmed by an audience member during a Q&A after a screening of Going Clear, his two-hour dismantling of scientology.
+Documentary filmmaker Alex Gibney has made enemies: He’s turned over rocks in the rubble of Enron, within the complicated legacy of Steve Jobs, and on whatever bridge is marketed to members in the Church of Scientology during his prolific career.
+I remember watching an audience member film him during a Q&A after a screening of Going Clear, his two-hour dismantling of Scientology.
 Presumably, enemies.

-But Gibney is not as, let’s call it vigilant, as Mark Zuckerberg, when it comes to monitoring what eyes might be watching him via his laptop camera.
-It’s an idea rooted in paranoia that’s got its fair share of converts because while there are all sorts of guides online claiming to show you how to do it, the National Security Agency can also use your laptop’s camera and microphone to spy on you.
+But Gibney is not as, let’s call it vigilant, as Mark Zuckerberg when it comes to monitoring what eyes might be watching him via his laptop camera.
+It’s an idea rooted in paranoia that’s got its fair share of converts.
+While there are all sorts of guides online claiming to show you how to do it, the National Security Agency can also use your laptop’s camera and microphone to spy on you.

 Yet, Gibney doesn’t cover his laptop camera or microphone with tape, he tells Inverse.

-It’s the sort of answer you’d expect from a filmmaker, and Gibney, early in his latest doc, Zero Days (out July 8), uses that laptop camera to Skype with Sergey Ulasen, a Belarusian security researcher who first noticed Stuxnet, the incredibly dense, yet precise malware worm — widely believed to be developed by the U.S. federal government.
-It would find its way to to the computers that controlled Iranian nuclear centrifuges and fuck shit up.
+It’s the sort of answer you’d expect from a filmmaker.
+Early in his latest doc, Zero Days (out July 8), Gibney uses that laptop camera to Skype with Sergey Ulasen, a Belarusian security researcher.
+Ulasen was first to notice Stuxnet, the dense yet precise malware worm widely believed to be developed by the U.S. federal government.
+It would find its way to the computers that controlled Iranian nuclear centrifuges and fuck shit up.
 It did just that in the summer of 2010.
 Zero Days tells the story of cyberwar with Stuxnet as its conduit, a virus that nobody wants to talk about:

-The film’s early minutes include a montage of talking heads in suits saying many different ways that they couldn’t say anything.
+The film’s early minutes include a montage of talking heads in suits saying that they couldn’t say anything in many different ways.

 “Two answers before you get started: I don’t know, and if I did, I wouldn’t talk about it anyway,” says former CIA and NSA chief Michael Hayden.